Replit vs GitHub Copilot: The complete comparison guide

 - With GitHub Copilot: Users gain speed through code completion and context-aware suggestions in VS Code or JetBrains, but they must handle separate hosting and DevOps configuration for deployment.

-Winner: Replit.
 Both tools enhance programming speed, but Replit completes the end-to-end development cycle inside one cloud workspace.

-Scenario 2: Enterprise Refactoring of Legacy Applications
+Scenario 2: Enterprise refactoring of legacy applications

 Large organizations need consistency and safety when modernizing older systems.